 Step 4: Start with the small stuff.

 If you’re having a hard time letting go of more significant items or those with sentimental value, it’s best to start small.
 This includes simple knickknacks, paperweights, old textbooks and comics, candle holders, clothes that no longer fit, and all items in your junk drawer.
 You can also take a look at all the towels you haven’t used in years, cords and chargers that don’t work, and empty or expired bottles of grooming products.
 Getting rid of the easy stuff will kickstart your momentum and ease your mindset into considering more challenging items.

 Did your great-grandparents, grandparents, and parents hand down all of their valuables to you?
 Spare your children the same fate, especially if the majority of your heirlooms are massive antiques that are only collecting dust in the attic or basement.

 Heirlooms represent family wealth, history, and memories.
-But it’s important to remember that contemporary furniture gets lighter and cleaner as time passes.
-The younger generation is less likely to decorate their homes with bulky pieces of wooden furniture or wear the costume jewelry our ancestors once loved.
+But it’s important to remember that contemporary items gets lighter and cleaner as time passes.
+The younger generation is less likely to decorate their homes with bulky pieces of wooden items or wear the costume jewelry our ancestors once loved.
 It’s perfectly fine to keep one or two items in the family, but it’s not necessary to pass down all of your possessions to the next generation.